jhotta/dd-omegat/target/dd-docs/content/guides/monitors.md

    A common use-case for the monitor message is to include a step-by-step way  to resolve the problem.
 For example if you are monitoring a database then you  might want to include steps for failing over to a standby node.
 All in all,  you should attempt to give as much context to the monitor as possible.

-4. Optionally enable **monitor renotification**.
-This option is useful to remind  your team that a problem is not solved until the monitor is marked as  resolved.
+4. Optionally enable **monitor renotification**。This option is useful to remind  your team that a problem is not solved until the monitor is marked as  resolved.
 If enabled, you can configure an escalation message to be sent  anytime the monitor renotifies.
 The original message will be included as  well.***Note:*** *To avoid notification storms we now group notifications with the same monitor ID and alert type in 20 second buckets.
 The first two notifications in the group within a 20 second bucket will be sent as normal.
 All other notifications within that 20 seconds will be sent as a single message listing all of them after the first two.*

 ## Scheduling Downtime